Zeneric09/zen-s-GTA-SA-mod-list/README.md

 Zeneric's GTA SA Mod List.

-Mods from this zen mod list running with GTA SA on my pc I get 70-164 (my monitor max hz) fps in game on 4k screen res (+ x8 MSAA). my pc specs: 4070 super, ryzen 5800x, 32gb 3200mhz ram, and windows 11.
+Mods from this zen mod list running with GTA SA on my pc I get 70-164 (my monitor max hz) fps in game on 4k screen res (+ x8 MSAA) with NVIDIA HDR enabled. my pc specs: 4070 super, ryzen 5800x, 32gb 3200mhz ram, and windows 11.

 [GTA SA Play-Thru|Zen's GTA SA Mod List Youtube Video](www.google.ca) - wip.

 RECOMMENDED: to run GTA SA on RAM instead of SSD/HDD for an almost stutter free experience.
-20gb of ram is needed to cram this whole zen mod list into the ram. google for "RAMDISK" to install RAMDisk app ([i recommend SoftPerfect's RAMDISK](https://www.softperfect.com/products/ramdisk/) - it has a 30 days trial (or just buy/pirate it)). and create space on RAM for this GTA SA pack to be put in.
+20gb of ram is needed to cram this whole zen mod list into the ram. google for "RAMDISK" to install RAMDisk app ([i recommend OSFMOUNT RAMDISK app]([https://www.softperfect.com/products/ramdisk/](https://www.osforensics.com/tools/mount-disk-images.html)) and create space on RAM for this GTA SA pack to be put in and ran from.

 NOTE1: GTA SA version must be 1.0 for the mods from this list to work.
 Downgrade your GTA SA to 1.0 if it's not 1.0 (google for instruction).